16th May, 2024

 There are some exceptions.
 Some roadworks, for example, are carried out at night due to safety reasons or to reduce disruption to the road network.
 If noisy work does need to be carried out at night, you can apply for consent to carry out work.

-Here are some steps you can take to manage noise pollution during your construction projects.
+Here are some steps you can take to manage construction noise near residential areas or if noise has become an issue in your work.

 Too much noise is bad for you.
 Some noise can be avoided, or at least reduced.
 And where you can, you should.
 For the health and safety of those on-site.
 And for the peace of those close by.